The QED four -- photon amplitudes off-shell: part 1

 \item {\it Tensor reduction by differentiation:} any factor of $\dot G_{ij}^2$ in the integrand can, using the identity $\dot{G}_{ij}^2 = 1 - 4 G_{ij}$, be generated from the universal exponential through a derivative with respect to $k_i\cdot k_j$.

 \enn

-The ``two low'' case will involve only integration, while in the ``one low'' case integration and tensor reduction will have to be combined.
-For ``zero low'' we have, of course, a pure tensor reduction task.
+The ``two-low'' case will involve only integration, while in the ``one-low'' case integration and tensor reduction will have to be combined.
+For ``zero low'' we have a pure tensor reduction task.